hkvision/ipex-llm/python/friesian/DEVCATALOG_workflow.md

 ## Get Started

+### 1. Prerequisites

+You are highly recommended to use the toolkit under the following system and software settings:
+- OS: Linux or Mac
+- Python: 3.7, 3.8, 3.9

-### Download the Workflow Repository
+### 2. Download the Workflow Repository
-Create a working directory for the workflow and clone the [Main Repository](https://github.com/intel-analytics/BigDL) repository into your working directory.
+Create a working directory for the example workflow of BigDL and clone the [Main Repository](https://github.com/intel-analytics/BigDL) repository into your working directory.
+This step downloads the example scripts in BigDL to demonstrate the workflow.
+Follow the steps in the next section to easily install BigDL via [Docker](#31-install-from-docker) or [pip](#32-install-from-pypi-on-bare-metal).

 ```
 mkdir ~/work && cd ~/work